-13.3 Removing the rear wheel 🔌 Preparatory work Raise the motorcycle with a lift stand. (p.
-27) Remove the chain guard. ( p.
-40) Main work Remove nut 1.
-Remove washer 2 and chain adjuster 3.
-700439-01 Withdraw the wheel spindle 4 only enough to allow the rear wheel to be pushed forward.
-Push the rear wheel forward as far as possible.
+13.3 Removing the rear wheel 🐴

+- Raise the motorcycle with a lift stand. (♥ p.
+28) - Remove the chain guard. ( p.
+41)

+- · Remove nut 1. - Remove washer 2 and chain adjuster 3.

+- Withdraw the wheel spindle 4 only enough to allow the rear wheel to be pushed forward. - Push the rear wheel forward as far as possible.
 Remove the chain from the rear sprocket.

+Protect the motorcycle and its attachments against damage by covering them.

 Holding the rear wheel, withdraw the wheel spindle.
 Take the rear wheel out of the swingarm.

-Info Do not operate the foot brake when the rear wheel is removed.
-100819-10 Always lay the wheel down in such a way that the brake disc is not damaged.
+Do not operate the foot brake when the rear wheel is removed.
+Always lay the wheel down in such a way that the brake disc is not damaged.

-13.4 Installing the rear wheel 🔌
+13.4 Installing the rear wheel 🐴